-The Courageous Resisters Retreat is a mini-conference and retreat space for project participants.
+The Courageous Resisters Retreat is a mini-conference and retreat space for project participants to Practice the Pause.
 The retreat is designed for deep and generative conversations, reflections, and strategizing as participants work through identifying the concepts that are not taught in the classrooms, churches, or communities to prepare people to live out their Christian social witness in this current moment.

 Our network of women of color pastors, practitioners, and professors can virtually share ideas about ways of deeply engaging justice issues.
 Examples of homilies, short lectures, or public policy statements can be shared as resources for persons seeking to engage in justice acts in their local congregations, classrooms, and communities.

 A monthly prayer focus area centered on contemporary justice issues will be shared in various formats from one project participant each month which can be shared in local gatherings.

 Each collaborative circle will create creedal/confessional statements of faith rooted in their justice seeking.

 Through our online platform the Social Justice Revival will bring together the preaching, teaching, singing, statements of faith, policy awareness, and creative Christian confrontations of injustice developed during the Cultivating Courageous Resisters project.